NetherGamesMC/support/docs/terms-of-service.md

 In exchange for in-game items or other services, in server chat or our Discord server, you may not actively solicit financial transactions, including gift codes or other items with real-life economic value.
 This rule is distinct from scamming in general, which is at your own risk.
 In-game, a 1-month ban will be issued to players actively participating in such activities.
 However, we can only moderate activities performed within our platforms.

+## 14. Do not obstruct staff from undertaking their dutiies

+Our staff members are volunteers who work hard to make the server a safer plece.
+Please do not obstruct staff from doing their job or you will be faced with a punishment yourself.
+This includes (but is not an exhaustive list), telling other players a staff is spectating or online, or falsifying evidence.

 ## Conclusion

 Suppose you need clarification about what type of activity or behaviour is allowed.
 In that case, we encourage you to contact our support team—through "Chat with us" at [ngmc.co/request](https://ngmc.co/request) or Modmail on our Discord server at [ngmc.co/d](https://ngmc.co/d).
 We prefer you ask questions to help clear up any misconceptions you may have rather than face potential consequences if you break one of our regulations.